mehulagg/gitlab/doc/user/clusters/applications.md

 - To foster users to control their own apps completely, we will create a Project Template that will have default sane values for these applications.
 Users will be able to create a new repository from this functional template, then quickly start managing a default set of applications.
-  More so, since all the files will be exposed in this template, nothing will be locked-in a docker image, the user user will have the full control of its values that we have talked about.
+  More so, since all the files will be exposed in this template, nothing will be locked-in a Docker image, the user user will have the full control of its values that we have talked about.
 This template should be ready close to 14.0.
   You can track the progress [through this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/327908).
 This template will be completely compatible with the [Cluster management project](management_project.md) feature.